Penenden Heath: History

-Before the expansion of Maidstone, the heath was often used as a venue for a site for shire moots (or assemblies) during the Middle Ages.
-The most famous of these occurred shortly after the Norman Conquest of 1066 and involved a dispute between Odo bishop of Bayeux, half-brother of William the Conqueror and Lanfranc, Archbishop of Canterbury (see below).
-The Domesday Book of 1086 subsequently recorded Pinnedenna as the place for the landowners of Kent to gather to receive notice in matters of administration at the shire court (and, if they did not attend, they should pay forfeiture of "one hundred shillings" to the King).
+Before the expansion of Maidstone, the heath was used as a venue for shire moots during the early Middle Ages.
+The most famous of these occurred shortly after the Norman Conquest of 1066 and involved the Trial of Penenden Heath, a dispute between Odo bishop of Bayeux, half-brother of William the Conqueror, and Lanfranc the Archbishop of Canterbury.
+The Domesday Book of 1086 subsequently recorded Pinnedenna as the place for the landowners of Kent to gather to receive notice in matters of administration at the shire court.

-The heath was used for local administrative meetings and executions for several hundred years as well as a site for large gatherings of the populace.
-Wat Tyler led a mob gathered at Penenden Heath to Union Street in Maidstone in an early skirmish in the Peasants' Revolt of 1381.
-The heath continued to be used as a gathering place in the 16th century to voice popular opinion or to amass the public, in particular during Wyatt's rebellion, and early references to the heath as such were made in Alfred Tennyson's 1875 drama Queen Mary about the 1554 Rebellion.
-George Goring, Earl of Norwich and leader of the Kent Royalists during the Second English Civil War gathered an army of 7,000 men on Penenden Heath in May 1648 in his unsuccessful defence of the town of Maidstone from the Roundhead army of Lord Fairfax.
+The heath continued to be used as a gathering ground for several hundred years.
+Wat Tyler led a mob gathered at Penenden Heath to Union Street in Maidstone in an early skirmish during the Peasants' Revolt of 1381.
+The heath continued to be used as a gathering place in the 16th century, in particular during Wyatt's rebellion in 1554; the heath was referenced in Alfred Tennyson's 1875 drama Queen Mary about the rebellion.
+George Goring, Earl of Norwich and leader of the Kent Royalists during the Second English Civil War gathered an army of 7,000 men on the heath in May 1648 as part of his unsuccessful defence of Maidstone against the Roundhead army of Thomas Fairfax.